ericrallen/jq-def-text/README.md

 change log
 ==========

+ - 2013-04-25 - (v1.4.3) Switched password fields to not fill in unless Placeholder is supported.

  - 2013-03-27 - (v1.4.2) Fixed title in jQuery plug-in repo.

  - 2013-03-27 - (v1.4.1) Converted to jQuery plug-in site's naming regulations and added *jquery.json file.